Meganmccarty/memcollection-wagtail/docs/source/deploying.rst

 Deploying
 =========

-This project is deployed to `Fly.io <https://fly.io/>`_.
+This project (along with its docs!) is deployed to `Fly.io <https://fly.io/>`_.
 GitHub Actions is configured to deploy the project whenever changes are pushed to the main branch.
-(You can see how the commands are configured under ``.github/workflows/fly.yaml``.)
+(You can see how the commands are configured under ``.github/workflows/fly.yaml`` and ``.github/workflows/fly-docs.yaml``.)

 However, there are still some little quirks I have yet to work out.
 For example, the only way to configure the prod environment variables is to do either one of the following: